-For many women the ability to have a flat, firm tummy is a dream and yearning desire.
-The slender, curved waist, the hint of muscle definition, the exposed midriff and those slender fitting dresses.
+"For many women, the ability to have a flat, firm tummy is a dream and yearning desire.
+The slender, curved waist, the hint of muscle definition, the exposed midriff and those slender fitting dresses."

-With the joy of delivering a family has also come the tossing out of the bikini and the relegation to a one-piece for ever more to hide the loose skin and small bulge that just wont budge despite all the sensible eating and exercise.
+With the joy of delivering a family has also come the tossing out of the bikini and the relegation to a one-piece for evermore to hide the loose skin and small bulge that just won’t budge despite all the sensible eating and exercise.

-Liposculpture has been a tremendous help for those with an excessive abdominal bulge but unfortunately it is a poor operation for those with looser, more mobile skin.
-For in these cases, no matter how skilfully and smoothly the Liposculpture is performed the normal healing will produce scar tissue which can anchor the looser skin to the underlying muscle in a haphazard manner and produce a hail damaged and irregular appearance.
+Liposculpture has been a tremendous help for those with an excessive abdominal bulge but unfortunately, it is a poor operation for those with looser, more mobile skin.
+For in these cases, no matter how skillfully and smoothly the Liposculpture is performed the normal healing will produce scar tissue which can anchor the looser skin to the underlying muscle in a haphazard manner and produce a hail damaged and irregular appearance.

 The alternative, a ‘Tummy Tuck’ (Abdominoplasty) is declined because it is too major an operation and not worth the big scar, significant downtime, risk profile and discomfort.